ajandorek/short-lnk/readme.md

 # Short-Lnk

 This is a short link application built with Meteor and React.
+Create an account to begin creating short links!

 ## Authors